 How do I get to Beziers?

-Beziers has a small regional airport which surprisingly takes a large number of flights from the UK including from Southampton, London and Bristol.
+Bristol.
 The airport is only six miles from the town and buses, taxis or car hire will get you swiftly to the old town.

 What is There to see and do in Beziers?

 The main place that people visit is the Cathedral of St Nazaire.
 It is of great historical significance as it was constructed almost immediately after the slaughter of thousands of townspeople burned to death in the original building during the sacking of Bezier by the Albigensians.
 From the courtyard of the cathedral you can look out over the city to the River Orb below.
 The old streets of the town are great for a stroll.
 Narrow and mazy, they date back to the time of the cathedral and are now populated by craft and designer clothes shops.
 You can also walk the banks of the ancient Canal du Midi, a 17th century masterpiece of civil engineering linking the Mediterranean with the Atlantic.
+The city is a bit of a paradox for although it has notes of

 What can I buy in Beziers?